fossasia/query-server/docs/installation/local.md

 sudo service mongod start
 ```

-To set up MongoDB on your server on mac machine :
+To set up MongoDB on your server on mac :

 ```
 brew install mongo